The Amazing Race 14: Contestants

 Amanda & Kris, Mel & Mike, Kisha & Jen, Margie & Luke, and Jaime & Cara raced again in The Amazing Race: Unfinished Business.
 Margie & Luke also competed in the second All-Star edition.

 Outside of The Amazing Race, Jaime Edmondson appeared on The Girls Next Door and The Girls Next Door: The Bunny House.
 Victoria Hunt appeared on the TLC reality show Extreme Cheapskates in 2012.
 Mike White later competed on Survivor: David vs. Goliath.
+In 2026, Mike White competed on Survivor 50: In the Hands of the Fans.

 Results

 The following teams are listed with their placements in each leg.
 Placements are listed in finishing order.